CollegeCat/cse15l-lab-reports/lab2.md

 In this image, the same scenario as in the first picture runs, with the difference that there is already a string stored in the master String, and the new one just gets added, with `\n` so that it goes in the next line when printed.

 ## Part 3

+Soomething that I learned that is definitely interesting is everything about URLs, web servers, and everything from week 2's lab.
+I feel like even thouhg it is intro information into these topics, it really demonstrates the capabilities that we have with java for group projects and collaboration.
+I definitely dont know most of the content we learn in this class, but this one is for sure the most interesting by far.